status-im/bigbrother-specs/data_sync/discovery-comparison.md

 ### Compared Dimensions

-We first create a general overview of the
+We first create a general overview of the various methods, highlighting their network type, fault tolerance, cost lookup and query efficiency.

 ## Compared technologies